DoubleDebug/fake-reddit/README.md

     - Navigate to the front-end folder and run `npm start`.
     - The console should say something like `Compiled successfully!
 You can now view fake-reddit in the browser.`

+## Things I would change if I were to start over

+1. Have more consistent CSS styles.
+    - Use Material UI components for everything.
+    - Make it easy to add more themes later on (dark/light/system).
+    - Make it responsive from the beginning.
+2. Pay attention to accessibility.
+3. Use a CDN instead of storing raw files in the Firebase Storage bucket.

 ## TODO

 -   [ ] Add missing links above.